Fellowship and Summer Institute on Antisemitism & Jewish Identity in Educational Settings

 • Provide knowledge about Jews, Judaism, Jewish history and culture, and antisemitism, as well as skills to incorporate these issues into teaching and learning activities; and

-• Facilitate planning efforts that will put antisemitism and Jewish inclusion on the teacher education agenda of fellows' institutions.
+• Facilitate planning efforts that will put antisemitism and Jewish identity on the teacher education agenda of fellows' institutions.

 Sessions will address: